-Up until this moment, Pale Fire Capital owned 10% in the project, but it is now increasing its stake to 80%.
+Up until this moment, Pale Fire Capital owned 10% of the project, but it is now increasing its stake to 80%.
 The remaining 20% is divided proportionally – the stake of the founder Ondrej Svrcek drops to 16.55%, and minority stakes are also held by the company’s key employees – Sales Director Ivan Kosturák, Ondrej Fendrych and Martin Roucek.
 David Holy will be the key partner from Pale Fire responsible for the project.
 Ondrej Svrcek will continue to serve as the company’s CEO and author of the vision, supported by the current team in place.

-Our joint goal is to finalise the last stages of development of the main product, and subsequently launch expansion into other countries, under a new global brand.
+Our common goal is to finalise the last stages of development of the main product and subsequently launch expansion into other countries, under a new global brand.
 The path should be free for such a complex and unique service – the technology of Munipolis is easily transportable and compatible with elements of smart governance.
-The Western world has for a long time been working on improving transmission of information to citizens, especially in sudden crisis situations, such as terrorist attacks, or as a way to eliminate the effect of fake news, which are also present in the communication from cities and municipalities, including during the current corona crisis.
+The Western world has for a long time been working on improving the transmission of information to citizens, especially in sudden crisis situations, such as terrorist attacks, or as a way to eliminate the effect of fake news, which are also present in the communication from cities and municipalities, including during the current corona crisis.

 “It is our ambition to create the most useful tool for government communication, but also to start a revolution that changes perspective on smart communication in many countries.
 We offer a complex communication service with easy onboarding and a shared database of SMART citizen contacts.
 This is unique in the world”, says David Holy from Pale Fire Capital.

-“Our speed of innovation remains constant, we keep on innovating on many fronts – creating a database of smart contacts, which is one of main pillars of Munipolis, connecting the majority of standard communication tools used by governments under one roof, as well as developing an ambitious social network where news from municipalities and neighborhoods can be shared – which we aim to introduce until the end of this year.
-Already in the year 2021 we would like a third of governmental institutions to be using Munipolis, within 3 years, we would like our project to inspire a creation of pan-European standards for SMART communication”, says Ondrej Svrcek.
+“Our speed of innovation remains constant, we keep on innovating on many fronts – creating a database of smart contacts, which is one of the main pillars of Munipolis, connecting the majority of standard communication tools used by governments under one roof, as well as developing an ambitious social network where news from municipalities and neighbourhoods can be shared – which we aim to introduce until the end of this year.
+Already in the year 2021 we would like a third of governmental institutions to be using Munipolis, within 3 years, we would like our project to inspire the creation of pan-European standards for SMART communication”, says Ondrej Svrcek.

-What is Munipolis:
+What is Munipolis?

 Munipolis gives municipalities, cities and institutions one of the most modern tools for smart communication with citizens.
 It sends information using SMS, email or messages to mobile phones.
 It informs about energy shortages, about cultural events, but also about lost people and animals.
-It helps to solve faults across the Czech Republic and it involves citizens into current matters using surveys and participatory budgets.
+It helps to solve faults across the Czech Republic and it involves citizens in current matters using surveys and participatory budgets.